COVID-19 Update: Library Reopening FAQ

 Frequently Asked Questions

 Thain Café hours are 10 am to 3 pm, Monday through Friday.
 Enter from Cross Campus using the Bass Library entrance on the Wall St. side.
 You must wear a face covering and maintain at least six feet of distance from others.
-Materials will be bagged and arranged on carts by pickup date and alphabetical order of last name.
-If you made multiple requests on different days, the materials will probably be on different carts.
+Materials will be bagged and arranged on carts in alphabetical order of last name.
 Please move through the space as quickly as possible.
 Maintain social distance and follow the marked one-way path to exit on the Elm Street side.
 Do not stop inside to open your bag or check its contents.
 Unneeded materials may be returned to the bookdrop located at the Bass entrance on the Wall St. side.

-Library staff are following all state and university public health guidelines, including social distance, wearing masks, frequent handwashing, sanitizing and disinfecting of workspaces and machinery, and self-monitoring for symptoms.
-To mitigate the spread of virus on collection surfaces, we are quarantining all items for 36 hours after they are returned to the library and again before patron pickups.
-For health and safety reasons, no library users are allowed inside the library beyond Thain Café, and materials can be borrowed only through the process outlined above.
+Library staff are following state and university public health guidance and will adapt workflows and procedures as needed if the guidance changes.
+Current practices included reduced occupany of library spaces, social distancing, minimizing handoffs of materials between staff, wearing masks within six feet of library materials, washing or sanitizing hands before and after touching library materials, sanitizing and disinfecting of workspaces and machinery, and staff self-monitoring for symptoms.
+All items returned by users to the library are quarantined for 48 hours before being discharged and reshelved by staff.
+Currently, no library users are allowed inside the library beyond Thain Café, and materials can be borrowed only through the process outlined above.
 During pickup hours, Thain Café is unstaffed, but monitored remotely by library security.

-Currently, we are filling Scan and Deliver requests within one or two business days, and pickup requests from the Sterling and Bass collections within two business days.
-Pickup requests from other locations will take 5 -7 business days, to accommodate delivery schedules, lower staffing levels, and workflows that have been modified to protect staff and patrons.
-Turnaround times also depend on the volume of requests, which tends to rise over the course of the summer.
+Currently, we are filling Scan and Deliver requests within one or two business days.
+Pickup up requests at Thain Cafe for materials shelved at Sterling and Bass are being filled within two business days.
+Pickups at Thain Cafe of materials that are held at other locations may take longer depending on delivery schedules, staffing levels, and workflows that have been modified to protect staff and patrons.
+Turnaround times also depend on the volume of requests, which will rise as the semester approaches.
 To avoid delays, please request materials for fall semester teaching and research as soon as possible.